ieure/romhacks/tacscan-freeplay/README.md

  - Reads the start buttons.
 The A register is loaded from I/O port
    $FC, which will cause $01 for a 1P start button actuation, or $02 for a 2P start to be loaded into the accumulator.
-If no buttons were pressed, control is returned to the game.
+If no buttons were pressed, control is returned.
  - Reads the DIP switches.
 If the DIPs are not set for 4 coin/1 credit, control is once again returned to $0069.
-Otherwise, the credit counts at $C80B and $CB0F are loaded with the contents of the accumulator, which will be the correct number of credits for a 1- or 2-player game.
+Otherwise, the credit counts at $C80B and $CB0F are loaded with $01 for a 1P game or $02 for 2P.

 Control is then passed to $0127, which is the game start screen, normally called when there are credits on the machine.
 This code